JPedroDuarte23/JPedroDuarte23/README.md

-## Hello, my name is João Duarte, but you can call me JayPy
+## Hi, my name is João Duarte, but you can call me JayPy!

 I'm a Software Engineering student who is in love with Technology and Design.
 Welcome to my Github profile!
 </br>